MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

 -   Drag the script to the inspector of the object in your scene that has Network Manager

--   Assign the Basic Authenticator component to the Authenticator field in Network Manager
+-   Drag the Basic Authenticator component in the inspector to the Authenticator field in Network Manager

--   Remove the Default Authenticator component.
+-   Remove the default Network Authenticator component.

 When you're done, it should look like this: